The Zen Of Salt

 Grain size can vary significantly from producer to producer, but large grains can provide pops of flavor when used at the table.
 But beware, large grains don't dissolve easily and can feel gritty, even rocky, between your teeth.
 But in the same bag of large grains there can be fine powder.
 That is why I don't use it in cooking.
 It is impossible to regulate quantities.
 I use it only as garnish at tableside.
 Sea salt can also be very expensive.

 Seasoned salts.
 Grocery stores sell seasoned salts like garlic salt (approximately 3 parts salt to 1 part garlic powder) and celery salt.
 I never use them in cooking since I prefer to control the amount of all ingredients.
-That said, I make a seasoned salt with herbs and sea salt that I keep on my dining table.
+That said, I make a seasoned salt with herbs and large grain salt and I place them on my dining table as a finishing salt.
 It is super on potatoes, pastas, veggies and other dishes.
 Click here for my recipe for Seasoned Salt.

 Pink curing salt #1 or Prague powder #1 or Insta Cure #1.
 This is the standard for curing meats.
 It is approximately 94% plain old sodium chloride with approximately 6% sodium nitrite with some anticaking agents and red dye.
 It's not easy to find in groceries, but butcher shops, sporting goods stores where they sell sausage making gear, and Amazon.com carry it.